Vicki and I took a four-day whirlwind tour of Death Valley National Park during the 2019 Thanksgiving weekend.

 In fact, it was a five-hour drive from San Diego just to reach the border of the park.
-We left our house about 5am, a bit later than usual, but just early enough to avoid the evil L.A. traffic.
+We left our house at about 5am, a bit later than usual, but just early enough to avoid the evil L.A. traffic.
+It was Thanksgiving Day, so it wasn’t bad at all at that hour.
 We stopped for breakfast in Victorville, and arrived on the southern end of the park, on Highway 178, about 10am or so.
 Just like we’d planned.

 We got back in the car and kept on driving.
 Not much further north was a side road stating “Natural Bridge” and Vicki was all for stopping to check it out.
 So we did.
 We drove up the well-maintained dirt road and parked the car, then took a hike up a canyon to the bridge.
 It wasn’t very far, an easy hike, although uphill.
 We were glad that the weather was in the low 70’s – perfect for the desert.
 The bridge itself was quite large, mostly a structure of dried mud or loose sandstone, nothing like the stone in Arches National Park.
 But that was OK.
 It was impressive enough, and we got another chance to get out of the car and stretch our legs.

 After Vicki drove the rental car at a good clip down the dirt road, raising clouds of dust in her wake, we continued sedately north to check out Artist’s Drive.
 This was a paved, one-way road that went winding into the hills to the east of Death Valley.
 The Black Mountains were the backdrop, with layers of colorful mineral-laden soil showing through the eroded canyons.
 We stopped at several pullouts to take photos.
 Vicki loved seeing all the colors.
 This was much more exciting than our usual gray sierra granite.